 As an example, let’s take a look at something that everyone buys.

 Here’s some data comparing planned and impulse clothing purchases grouped by age and household income of shoppers:

 It appears nobody is immune to this.

-You might think the more money someone makes, the more likely they are to spend money impulsively.
+You might think that Gen Z is more likely they will spend it impulsively.